Alfresco/docs-alfresco/aws-s3/2.2/using/faq.md

 The use of IAMs is recommended best practice from AWS.
 Should you prefer not to leverage the IAM functionality, the S3 Connector remains compatible as long as the access key and secret key are provided in the `alfresco-global.properties` file.
 The S3 Connector will then use these credentials to connect to the S3 bucket.

-## What is the default delete behaviour when using the S3 Connector with S3 versioning enabled?
+## What is the default delete behavior when using the S3 Connector with S3 versioning enabled?

 AWS versioning-enabled buckets are completely transparent to Alfresco, so the standard delete activity should take place as defined in the node lifecycle.
-For more information, see the main stores section in [Repository concepts](TODO_LINK:https://docs.alfresco.com/6.1/concepts/dev-repository-concepts.html) and [Using the Module Management Tool (MMT)](#LINK content-services/6.1/develop/extension-packaging.md #using-the-module-management-tool-mmt).
 In summary this means:

 * when a user deletes content, the store changes to the Archive Store - nothing happens to the content
 * when a user deletes content from the Trashcan (or archive store), `alf_node.deleted=1` and `alf_content_url.orphantime` is set